Evil eye: Protection from the eye

-The belief in the evil eye during antiquity varied across different regions and periods.
+Belief in the evil eye during antiquity varied across different regions and periods.
 The evil eye was not feared with equal intensity in every corner of the Roman Empire.
 There were places in which people felt more conscious of the danger of the evil eye.
 In Roman times, not only were individuals considered to possess the power of the evil eye but whole tribes, especially those of Pontus and Scythia, were believed to be transmitters of the evil eye.

 Many different objects and charms were used for protection from fascination.
-The protective items referred by the Greeks with a variety of names such as apotropaia, probaskania, periammata, periapta and profylaktika.
-Greeks placed talismans in their houses and wore amulets to protect them from the evil eye.
+The protective items referred to by the Greeks with a variety of names such as apotropaia, probaskania, periammata, periapta, profylaktika and phylaktiria.
+Greeks placed talismans in their houses and wore amulets to protect them from the evil eye, in addition they attached charms on the animals.
 Peisistratus hung the figure of a kind of grasshopper before the Acropolis of Athens for protection.

-The phallic charm called fascinum in Latin, from the verb fascinare, "to cast a spell" (the origin of the English word "fascinate") is one example of an apotropaic object used against the evil eye.
+The fascinus or fascinum, from the Latin verb fascinare "to cast a spell" (the origin of the English word "fascinate"), is one example of an apotropaic object used against the evil eye.
 They have been found throughout Europe and into the Middle East from contexts dating from the first century BC to the fourth century AD.
 The phallic charms were often objects of personal adornment (such as pendants and finger rings), but also appeared as stone carvings on buildings, mosaics, and wind-chimes (tintinnabula).
 Examples of stone phallic carvings, such as from Leptis Magna, depict a disembodied phallus attacking an evil eye by ejaculating towards it.

 In describing their ability to deflect the evil eye, Ralph Merrifield described the Roman phallic charm as a "kind of lightning conductor for good luck".

 Another way for protection from fascination used by the ancient Greeks and Romans was by spitting into the folds of the clothes.

 Ancient Greeks also had an old custom of dressing boys as girls in order to avert the evil eye.